Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 - A page that will provide a list of the available listings, with a form to create new ones;
 - A page that provides the history of a specific listing.

-To achieve this, you will need to complete three objectives.
+To achieve this, you will need to complete multiple objectives.

 ## Objective 1: New listing form